 The 2014 Ice Hockey World Championship brought into existence plenty of new hotels and hostels in Minsk, so you will not be left stranded in the street.

 Trinity & Riverside Hostels (12 / 14 Starovilyenskaya Vulitsa).
 These are two small but cozy hostels by the same company in the historic part of the city.
 Bed prices start at € 11 in a 6-bed room.
-A room for two will cost € 29 (two separate beds) and € 34 (double bed).
+A room for two will cost € 24 (two separate beds) and € 34 (double bed).
 They have recently added nice breakfasts for only € 1.8.
 Note that the hostels share a single reception desk located at 12 Starovilyenskaya Vulitsa.
+Here you´ll find a cool printed map with discount coupons.

 Revolucion Hostel (16 Revaliucyjnaja vulica).
 The hostel is located downtown, next to the Pobeda Cinema.
 Prices start at € 8.3 per night in a 12-bed room.
 There are 4-, 6-, and 8-bed rooms, as well as family suites for 2 or 3 people.
 The hostel is newly renovated and is in an outstanding location.